-Schlesinger has promoted a number of hawkish policy campaigns in recent years, particularly opposing the strengthening of arms control regimes.
-He served as vice-chair of the bipartisan Commission on the Strategic Posture of the United States.
-The commission's final report, released in 2009, was criticized by arms control groups.
-In a review of the report, the Center for Arms Control and Nonproliferation said that "the report uneasily straddles two competing visions.
+That same year, he served as vice-chair of the bipartisan Commission on the Strategic Posture of the United States, a panel that included such longstanding national security hawks as John Foster, Keith Payne, Fred Ikle, and James Woolsey.
+In a review of the commission's final report, the Center for Arms Control and Nonproliferation said that "the report uneasily straddles two competing visions.
 One vision seeks to reduce the role played by nuclear weapons in U.S. national security policy.
 The other vision stresses that nuclear weapons remain as important today as ever before."
 While the report supported passage of a new START Treaty (which was eventually ratified by the U.S. Senate in December 2010), it failed to press for passage of the Comprehensive Test Ban Treaty and placed a heavy emphasis on extending nuclear deterrence instead of exploring alternative forms of maintaining peace and security.

 In an interview with the Wall Street Journal, Schlesinger cited Iran's nuclear program as one of the reasons for possibly extending the U.S. "nuclear umbrella" to the Middle East.
 According to the Journal, Schlesinger "worries about 'contagion' in the Middle East, whereby countries will decide to go nuclear if Iran does.
 'We've long talked about Iran as a tipping point,' he says, 'in that it might induce Turkey, which has long been protected under NATO, Egypt [and] Saudi Arabia to respond in kind. … There has been talk about extending the nuclear umbrella to the Middle East in the event that the Iranians are successful in developing that capacity.'"

-Schlesinger has worked for a number of defense contractors and financial companies, including the MITRE Corporation and Lehman Brothers.
-At MITRE, a major not-for-profit defense contactor, Schlesinger has served as the chairman of the board of trustees.
-He has been joined at MITRE by a host of other elite figures closely associated with militarist advocacy campaigns, including retired Admiral David Jeremiah, a one-time adviser to the neoconservative Jewish Institute for National Security Affairs, who served on the Perle-chaired Defense Policy Board (DPB) as well as the Rumsfeld-led "Space Commission," a controversial congressionally mandated commission whose 2001 final report called for developing space weapons; and Ronald Fogleman, a retired air force general who also served on the Space Commission as well as alongside Jeremiah and Schlesinger on the Perle-led DPB.
+Schlesinger has worked for a number of defense contractors and financial companies, including the MITRE Corporation, where Schlesinger at one point chaired the board of trustees, and Lehman Brothers.
+He was joined at MITRE by a host of other elite figures closely associated with militarist advocacy campaigns, including retired Admiral David Jeremiah, a one-time adviser to the neoconservative Jewish Institute for National Security Affairs, and Ronald Fogleman, a retired air force general who served alongside Jeremiah and Schlesinger on the Perle-led DPB.